Are you ready for some thrift store decor encouragement? This month’s “Thrifting with the Gals” round-up is stockpiled with summer treasures.

 We decided to make the half-hour trip after seeing a Facebook post for this little old oak dresser with an attached mirror.

-I’m thinking it’s going to look so cute in one of our small attic bedrooms.
+I think it will look so cute in one of our small attic bedrooms.

 We then enjoyed a walk around the downtown shops and lunch in the beautiful downtown of Kennebunk, Maine.